brianhempel/adjusted_severe_training_targets/README.md

 The final outputs of the entire pipeline are these files...

 ```
-out/day_x1_normalization_grid_130_cropped.csv
+out/day_x1_reweighting_grid_130_cropped.csv
-out/fourhour_x1_normalization_grid_130_cropped.csv
+out/fourhour_x1_reweighting_grid_130_cropped.csv
-out/hour_x1_normalization_grid_130_cropped.csv
+out/hour_x1_reweighting_grid_130_cropped.csv
-out/sig_day_x1_normalization_grid_130_cropped.csv
+out/sig_day_x1_reweighting_grid_130_cropped.csv
-out/sig_fourhour_x1_normalization_grid_130_cropped.csv
+out/sig_fourhour_x1_reweighting_grid_130_cropped.csv
-out/sig_hour_x1_normalization_grid_130_cropped.csv
+out/sig_hour_x1_reweighting_grid_130_cropped.csv
 ```

-...which are the normalization factors of how much a Storm Data estimated wind report at some location should be multiplied by to match the severe/sigsevere day/hourhour/hour ASOS gust climatology.
-The "x1" means the normalization factors are trying to make estimated reports match `g * 1`, where `g` is the ASOS gust rate at a point and `1` is a corretion factor.
+...which are the reweighting factors of how much a Storm Data estimated wind report at some location should be multiplied by to match the severe/sigsevere day/hourhour/hour ASOS gust climatology.
+The "x1" means the reweighting factors are trying to make estimated reports match `g * 1`, where `g` is the ASOS gust rate at a point and `1` is a corretion factor.
 The ASOS climatology is gustiness at a point, not in a neighborhood, so there is an argument that `g` should be multiplied by some larger correction factor to convert the gust rate at a point to a 25mi radius neighborhood gust rate.
 But, I cannot reasonably figure out what that correction factor is.
 It might be ~10.
-And any factor higher than 1 causes the estimated report climatology to no longer match the ASOS climatology as well because more of CONUS gets the max normalization of 1, causing the adjusted report climatology to look more like the unadjusted report climatology.
+And any factor higher than 1 causes the estimated report climatology to no longer match the ASOS climatology as well because more of CONUS gets the max reweighting of 1, causing the adjusted report climatology to look more like the unadjusted report climatology.
 (If we could make a single report count more than 1, we wouldn't have this problem, but that is a bad idea, especially for estimated reports.)
-If you would like to compute and plot the resulting normalizations for higher correction factors, uncomment the appropriate lines in the Makefile.
+If you would like to compute and plot the resulting reweightings for higher correction factors, uncomment the appropriate lines in the Makefile.